GloriaSam/NLP-qtype-recognition/README.md

 # NLP-qtype-recognition

-Question Type Recognition Using Natural Language With Medical Term Input
+Type Recognition of Question With Medical Terms